Excess heat is bad news for a computer. High temperatures can cause irreversible damage to electrical circuits and even fire or explosion.

 CPU throttling is when the processor becomes so hot that the system forces it to operate at a lower frequency to reduce the production of heat.
 The result is decreased overall processor performance.

 You can check if your CPU is throttling on a Windows machine by going into the Task Manager (CTRL+Shift+Esc) and opening up the Performance tab.
 This will bring up a bunch of graphs and numbers but you’ll want to focus on the information about your CPU.

 Open up a CPU-intensive application, such as a photo editing application or video game, and watch how the Utilization and Speed numbers change over time.
 When the CPU is throttling due to overheating, utilization will often hit 100% and at some point, the CPU’s Speed will suddenly drop.

 You’ll notice this happens several times over the next few minutes, causing several sharp peaks in the Utilization graph.

 Random shutdowns and restarts

 In cases of extreme overheating, modern CPUs are designed to shut off automatically.
-Usually the minimum temperature the CPU must reach before it gets to the point of automatic shutdown is quite high, often 90 degrees Celsius or more.
+Usually, the minimum temperature the CPU must reach before it gets to the point of an automatic shutdown is quite high, often 90 degrees Celsius or more.